Triple Chocolate Brownies

 These brownies are extra-thick, fudgy in the center, and have shiny, crinkly brownie tops.
-They’re made with melted dark chocolate and cocoa powder in the batter, then we’re adding in chocolate chips to give them a rich, complex chocolate flavor.
+They’re made with melted dark chocolate and cocoa powder in the batter, then we’re adding in chocolate chips for the ultimate chocolate flavor.
 They’re rich on their own, so there’s no need for frosting.
-I love to eat them cold from the fridge because they get extra fudgy, or they’re also delicious with a scoop of ice cream.

 Ok – but let’s talk brownie specifics.